Why VCs “almost blindly” invest in founders with previous exits

 At least that’s the case for most entrepreneurs.

 However, if you’re a founder that previously had an exit, raising capital is almost “laughingly easy” and can be “a phone call away”, as one founder put it to me.
 It’s also not uncommon for investors to almost blindly back previously exited founders in their new ventures.
-This is especially true for founders with positive exits and those that the investors know personally.
+This is especially true for founders with positive exits and those that investors have a close personal relationship with.

 Have you ever wondered why that is?
 That’s what I wanted to find out.